Peter Burke (barrister)

-Peter Burke (1811–1881) was an English barrister and serjeant-at-law, known also as a writer.
+Peter Burke QC (7 May 1811–26 March 1881) was an English barrister and serjeant-at-law, known also as a writer.

 Life

 He was the eldest son of John Burke of Elm Hall, County Tipperary, and brother of Sir John Bernard Burke, born in London on 7 May 1811.
 He was educated at the college of Caen, Normandy.
 Having been called to the bar at the Inner Temple in 1839, he joined the northern circuit and the Manchester and Lancashire sessions.

 Burke later practised at the parliamentary bar, and appeared before the House of Lords in several major peerage cases.
 He was made a Queen's Counsel of the county palatine of Lancaster in 1858, and a serjeant-at-law in 1859.
 He was elected director or chief honorary officer of the Society of Antiquaries of Normandy for 1866-7.

 Burke died at his residence in South Kensington, on 26 March 1881.

 Works

 With some legal works, Burke published: